demirev/2020-cov-abm/README.md

 ![Infected all scenarios](etc/i_all_scenarios.png)

-The plot clearly shows that some policies are much more effective than others and some can even lead to disease erradication in these simulations.
-This is furthers confirmed by looking at $R_t$ for each simulatuion and noting that it falls well below $1$ for some of them (the plot is noisy at times because of the low number of infected agents at the beginning and end of disease spread):
+The plot clearly shows that some policies are much more effective than others and some can even lead to disease eradication in these simulations.
+This is furthers confirmed by looking at $R_t$ for each simulation and noting that it falls well below $1$ for some of them (the plot is noisy at times because of the low number of infected agents at the beginning and end of disease spread):

 ![Disease reproduction all scnearios](etc/rt_all_scenarios.png)

 ## Multiple simulations and non-trivial policy schedules

 The above plots show the results of running the simulation only once per scenario.
-Since there is inherent randomness in such models, it is better to conduct several simultions and average the results.
-This can be done through the `simulate_pandemic_policy_sequence_ntimes` function, which as the name suggests is just a wrapper aroung `simulate_pandemic_policy_sequence` that repeats the simulation for a specified number of times.
+Since there is inherent randomness in such models, it is better to conduct several simulations and average the results.
+This can be done through the `simulate_pandemic_policy_sequence_ntimes` function, which as the name suggests is just a wrapper around `simulate_pandemic_policy_sequence` that repeats the simulation for a specified number of times.

 ```
 simulation_specific_policy <- simulate_pandemic_policy_sequence_ntimes(